 6. Relationships (connections by position).

-One of the most important tasks of any organization is the formation of an optimal internal structure.
-There should be a system of fast and effective interaction between departments, a clear distribution of areas of activity and specific functions between them.
-Therefore, no less important than the job description, a local regulatory document for HR administration is the provision on departments.
-This document defines the procedure for creating a department, its structure and internal organization, tasks, rights, duties and responsibilities, as well as the nature of interaction with other departments.
-Typical department regulations usually contain the following items.
+One of the most important tasks of any organization is the formation of optimal internal structure.
+A system of quick and effective interaction between departments, a clear distribution of areas of activity and specific functions between them must be established.
+Therefore, no less important than the job description is local normative document For conducting personnel records management is the regulation on departments.
+This document defines the procedure for creating a unit, its structure and internal organization, tasks, rights, duties and responsibilities, as well as the nature of interaction with other departments.
+A typical department regulation usually contains the following points.

 2. Main goals.